jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 ![log-sms-flow](/images/munit-in-groovy/log-sms-flow.PNG "Log SMS flow")

 API is definined in RAML, request contains 3 input parameters in JSON format.
-There is an integration with Salesforce, so application has to deal with error handling.
+There is an integration with Salesforce, so application has to handle communication issues and errors.
 Logic is simple but requires some test coverage.
-If you want to play with app remember to update /src/main/app/mule-app.properties with your personal username/password/securityToken.
+If you want to play with app remember to update [/src/main/app/mule-app.properties](https://github.com/jarent/munit-groovy/blob/master/src/main/app/mule-app.properties) with your personal Salesforce username/password/securityToken.

 ### 3. Groovy tests
 All 4 tests are in LogSMSTest class.
-Let me show you how Groovy can make Mule unit testing more convinient for developer.
+Let me show you how Groovy can make Mule unit testing more convenient for developer.

 #### Easy to read
 Being able to avoid not needed parenthesis and semicolons increase test readability - just take a look how fluently test below can be read and understood.